jodastephen/railmodel/CR2-SWLondon.md

 ---------------------------
 * CR2 direct in 26m at 6tph
 * CR2 changing to Northern (City) at BAL changing to Victoria at UST in 32-35m at 6tph (+8m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 33-44m at 6tph (+13m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 36-41m at 6tph (+13m)
-* CR2 changing to RAY-WAT at RAY changing to BAL-VIC at CLJ in 36-46m at 6tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to BAL-VIC at CLJ in 39-43m at 6tph (+15m)

 From Stoneleigh to Tottenham Court Road
 ---------------------------------------
 * CR2 direct in 29m at 6tph
-* CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 40-43m at 6tph (+13m)

 From Stoneleigh to Euston
 -------------------------
 * CR2 direct in 31m at 6tph
 * CR2 changing to Victoria at VIC in 37-39m at 6tph (+7m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 40-51m at 6tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 43-48m at 6tph (+15m)

 From Stoneleigh to Angel
 ------------------------
 * CR2 direct in 34m at 6tph
-* CR2 changing to Northern (City) at BAL in 44-46m at 6tph (+11m)
-* CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 44-48m at 6tph (+12m)

 From Stoneleigh to Waterloo
 ---------------------------